Hello future, or current adopters! We are so excited that you're here :).

 Pups: $20 each (minimum 2)

-Adults and rescues: $10 each (minimum 2)
+Adults: $10 each (minimum 2)

 Application (Step 1):

-For mice, if you are interested in breeding, please reach out to me for the breeder application.
+For mice, if you are interested in breeding, please reach out to me for the breeder application

 Reservations (Step 2) - Waitlist: